questdb/mindsdb-tutorial/README.md

 ./remove_persisted_data.sh
 ```

-Note: Doing this means that the next time you start the containers you will need to add QuestDB again as a datasource,
+Note: Doing this means that the next time you start the containers you will need to add QuestDB as a datasource again,
 as well as recreate the table, add data, and recreate your ML models.

 ## Adding QuestDB as a datasource